Harvest Moon 2021: All you need to know

 By Nora Bayes and Jack Norworth (1903)

 Shine on, shine on harvest moon

 Outdoors and spoon,

 For me and my gal.

 And don’t miss this more recent version of the song by Leon Redbone.

-Bottom line: According to folklore, the closest full moon to the autumn equinox is the Harvest Moon.
-In 2018, the autumnal equinox for the Northern Hemisphere comes on September 22 or 23, depending on time zone.
-So this hemisphere’s Harvest Moon is the full moon on the night of September 24-25, 2018.
+Bottom line: According to skylore, the closest full moon to the autumn equinox is the Harvest Moon.
+In 2021, the autumnal equinox for the Northern Hemisphere comes on September 22.
+So this hemisphere’s Harvest Moon comes on September 20.